 As ageing progresses (usually after the age of 30), there is a tendency for an increase in the body fat and lean muscle typically decreases.

-This can be attributed partially to hormonal changes which causes a decrease in metabolic rate (i.e., fewer burned calories per day).
+This can be attributed partially to hormonal changes which cause a decrease in metabolic rate (i.e., fewer burned calories per day).

-The drastic drop in women estrogen levels, during this period causes more fat to be stored in the tummy, rather than on the hips and thighs.
+The drastic drop in women’s estrogen levels during this period causes more fat to be stored in the tummy, rather than on the hips and thighs.